AdamPumphrey/497Project/README.md

             Player to move is now <player>

+    movehistory - displays move history for entire game or specified player

+        usage: movehistory <str>  eg) movehistory b

+            can be used without additional input to display full move history of game

+            eg) movehistory

+        output:

+            1. <player> <move>
+            2. <player> <move>
+            etc...

 Error Messages:

     command does not exist - the command entered is not in the existing command list

-    command requires additional input - the command entered requires an argument
+    command requires additional input - the command entered requires an argument, but no argument was provided

+    command does not require additional input - the command entered does not require an argument, but one was provided

-    incorrect amount of input for command - the command entered does not require an argument
+    incorrect amount of input for command - too many arguments were provided for the command entered

-    incorrect input for command - the additional input for the command is not permitted
+    incorrect input for command - the argument provided is not permitted for the command entered

     illegal move - move specified violates the rules of the game